cytoscape/iregulon-webapp/README.md

 - `IREGULON_JOB_SERVICE_URL` : the full path of the iRegulon `submitJob` service
 - `IREGULON_STATE_SERVICE_URL` : the full path of the iRegulon `stateCheck` service
 - `IREGULON_RESULTS_SERVICE_URL` : the full path of the iRegulon `results` service
-- `MOTIF_RANKINGS_DATABASE` : the name of the Motif Rankings database
-- `TRACK_RANKINGS_DATABASE` : the name of the Track Rankings database
 - `MONGO_URL`: the MongoDB connection URL
 - `MONGO_ROOT_NAME`: the name of the app's DB in Mongo
 - `MONGO_COLLECTION_QUERIES`: the name of the query collection